-Finding 2019-001: Financial Position
+Finding 2020-001: Financial Position

 The Government is in a difficult financial position based primarily on operating losses, outstanding debt, bond downgrades, the 2017 hurricanes, pension obligation, and other postemployment obligation issues.
-In addition, subsequent to September 30, 2019, the Government's operations were impacted by the global coronavirus pandemic.
+In addition, the Government's operations were impacted by the global coronavirus pandemic.

-In addition, management has been working to stabilize and solidify its financial position through the implementation of an aggressive multi-pronged plan which includes facets such as legislative acts addressing revenue initiatives and cost-cutting measures and proposed rate increases for employees' contributions towards pension plans.
-The Government is also a recipient of significant federal assistance in connection with the 2017 hurricanes.
-It is further noted that as of September 30, 2019, all payments on bonds and notes obligations have been remitted as required.
+Management has been working to stabilize and solidify its financial position through the implementation of an aggressive multi-pronged plan which includes facets such as legislative acts addressing revenue initiatives and cost-cutting measures and proposed rate increases for employees' contributions towards pension plans.
+The Government is also a recipient of significant federal assistance in connection with the 2017 hurricanes and the global coronavirus pandemic.
+It is further noted that as of September 30, 2020, all payments on bonds and notes obligations have been remitted as required.